Also known as: Factitious thyrotoxicosis, Thyrotoxicosis factitia or Thyrotoxicosis medicamentosa

 Children may take thyroid hormone pills accidentally.

-People with Munchausen syndrome will need psychiatric treatment and follow-up.
+People with Munchausen syndrome will need mental health treatment and follow-up.

 - Review date: